smbsp/MERN---eCommerce/Lec-12_Security/notes.md

    3. Adding extra headers

    - SQL injection: manipulating the data while intercepting the ruest and then modify the data before sending it to DB.
-   4. no SQL Injection - sanitizing the input data before persisiting into db.
+   4. no SQL Injection - sanitizing the input data before persisting into db.

 1. Password Encryption: